Social media and content marketing are key marketing channels that allow you to increase awareness of your brand and attract more customers.

 Story Chief pricing

-There are three plans publicly available for StoryChief: Team, Agency, and Custom.
+There are four plans publicly available for StoryChief: Team, Team Plus, Agency, and Enterprise.
+Each plan can be paid for either annual or quarterly.

 All plans have the following features: